Skip to Content

 The gravy was added later, and voila, one of Canada's most iconic dishes was born!

-Au Pied de Cochan is located at 536 Duluth Est and they're open Wednesday to Sunday from 5pm 'til midnight.
+Au Pied de Cochan is located at 536 Duluth Est and they're open Wednesday to Sunday from 5 pm until midnight.

 The Fairmont Bagel

-Some of the most famous bagel bakeries in the Mile End neighbourhood include St-Viateur Bagel and our favourite, the Fairmont Bagel.
-The main Fairmont Bagel bakery is located at 74 Fairmount West and open 24 hours, but they have locations/distributors all over the city, so check their website for more info.
+Some of the most famous bagel bakeries in the Mile End neighborhood include St-Viateur Bagel and our favorite, the Fairmont Bagel.
+The main Fairmont Bagel bakery is located at 74 Fairmount West and is open 24 hours, but they have locations/distributors all over the city, so check their website for more info.

 bagels one of best foods in montreal